Brickyard 400: Brickyard 400 & Indianapolis 500

-Through 2022, a total of 19 drivers have competed in both the Brickyard 400 and Indianapolis 500.
+Through 2025, a total of 21 drivers have competed in both the Brickyard 400 and Indianapolis 500.
 An additional twelve drivers have attempted to qualify for both, but failed to qualify at one or the other, or both races.
 Juan Pablo Montoya and Jacques Villeneuve are the only two drivers to compete at the Indy 500, Brickyard 400, and U.S. Grand Prix at Indy.
 Montoya holds the highest finish between the two races, with two wins in the 500 and a second place in the 400.
-Larry Foyt, A. J. Allmendinger, Kurt Busch, and Jimmie Johnson competed in the 400 first; all other participants competed in the 500 prior to racing in the 400.
+Larry Foyt was the first driver to compete in both races having competed in the 400 first; 16 of the 21 other participants competed in the 500 prior to racing in the 400.

 Juan Pablo Montoya has also competed in the Brickyard Grand Prix and IndyCar Grand Prix.
 Two-time Indy 500 pole winner Scott Brayton was initially entered in the 1995 Brickyard 400, but wrecked his car during a private test session.
 He suffered a broken ankle and a concussion, and withdrew from the event.
 Geoff Brabham, Larry Foyt, Max Papis, and Bill Elliott have all also competed in the Indy Legends Charity Pro–Am race.
 Of those four drivers, Elliott, the 2002 Brickyard 400 winner, is the only one to have never driven in the Indy 500 in his career.

 Two car owners have swept both the Indianapolis 500 and Brickyard 400 in the same year.
 Chip Ganassi (Ganassi Racing) won both races in 2010, and Roger Penske (Team Penske) won both in 2018.
-During his driving career, Ganassi made five starts in the 500, but did not compete in any NASCAR races.
+During his driving career, Ganassi himself made five starts in the 500, but did not compete in any NASCAR races.

 The drivers who have raced in both the 500 and 400 in the same year are denoted (**).